|

 Final Reports

 All grantees are required to submit a Final Report that evaluates the funded activity and provides actual expense and income figures within 30 days of the end of the grant period.
 Failure to submit this report will make an organization or artist ineligible to apply for any other Council grant for two years following the date that the report was due.
-In rare instances, extensions may be given.
-Requests for an extension on the deadline for a Final Report must be made in writing to the program coordinator responsible for administering the grant at least two weeks before the Final Report is due.
+In rare instances, extensions may be granted.
+Requests for an extension on the deadline for a Final Report must be made in writing to the program coordinator responsible for administering the grant prior to the deadline for filing the Final Report.

 ^^top